 The DHQ competition steadily gained popularity over the years, and in 2002 Junko Kudō from Japan was the first non-Jamaican to be awarded the title.
 Thus, the launch of the first International DHQ Competition in 2003, held in Montego Bay Jamaica.
 The annual event takes place at the Pier One Complex, and is now the most popular of all the DHQ competitions held around the globe.

-This past summer, the International DHQ Contest put on by Big Head promotions,was the biggest competition to date.
+In the summer of 2015 the International DHQ Contest put on by Big Head promotions, was the biggest competition to date.
 Many of the international competitors are known to arrive a few weeks early.
 They are on the island to practice their style and create a buzz at the local parties around Kingston and throughout Jamaica.
 Out of 36 contestants, from almost every continent, only 7 of them were from Jamaica.
 The winner of the 2015 International Dancehall Queen title is Keisha ‘Kiki’ Rodney of Kingston Jamaica, a dance tutor and now a DHQ.

 There are hundreds of established DHQs across the globe, and other counties have begun to hold their own competitions while still staying true to the Jamaican culture.
 Many DHQs make appearances in music videos or start their own dance crews.
 They become teachers and choreographers, influencing style, artists and dancers all around the globe.
 Bruk Out!